40 Clever Kitchen Organizing Ideas You’ll Want to Try Right Now

 Embrace the Openness

-Cupboards are so passé; the latest trend in kitchen storage is to embrace the openness of basic shelving.
+The latest trend in kitchen storage is to embrace the openness of basic shelving.
 This puts your pretty dishes on display and instantly invokes a sense of coziness to your kitchen.
+(Discover 20 more ways to make your home feel cozier.)
 Note that you don’t need to fill every shelf with plates, bowls, and coffee mugs.
 Rather, you can integrate a little greenery here and there with potted plants and succulents.

 From Office to Kitchen